 Source: SAGE and National Resource Center on LGBT Aging

-Free public and socially distanced viewings of the Not Another Second exhibition will take place every Tuesday, Thursday and Saturday from January 19th through March 2021.
-Entry to the Brooklyn exhibition is by timed ticket reservations only.
+Free public and socially distanced viewings of the Not Another Second exhibition will take place every Tuesday, Thursday and Saturday from May 2022 through August 2022.
+Entry to the Philadelphia exhibition is by timed ticket reservations only.
 To reserve a time to visit, please visit our reservation page.
-Following its Brooklyn debut, the Not Another Second exhibition will tour the country throughout 2021, with stops in Élan Collection art galleries in Los Angeles; Napa, California; and Tucson, Arizona.
+Following its Philadelphia showing, the Not Another Second exhibition is scheduled to tour the country throughout 2022-2023, with stops in Los Angeles; Napa, California; and Tucson, Arizona.

 The portraits will be displayed in an emotionally charged exhibition and will feature state-of-the-art augmented reality (AR) technology through Kaleida Studio.
 With AR technology, visitors will be able to experience candid, one-on-one interviews with the 12 LGBT+ seniors as they tell their stories of integrity, resilience and humanity while paving a better way for future generations.
 These stories come from the individuals who were a part of the generation that lead the Stonewall uprising, founded political group ACT UP (AIDS Coalition to Unleash Power) and helped end the US military policy commonly referred to as “don’t ask, don’t tell.”